jessicalberto/LiquorLocator/README.md

 # link to the flask implentation of the app that we chose to move away from
 * this demonstrates the work done by Megan Horan and Harry Zhao that isnt really reflected in this node implementation of the deliverable https://github.com/mrhoran54/cs411_project

+## * please note that the project deliverables done as a group that accurately reflect the groups progress are in inital project deliverables folder
+## * project deliverables created specifically for this app (yishan and jessica) are in revised project deliverables folder